 Before you set off, here are a few snorkelling tips and safety guidelines to consider:

 Almost every charterer who joins us at Whitsunday Rent A Yacht will ask the question, “Where are the best places to snorkel in the Whitsundays?”
 Depending on the season, weather conditions, wind direction or tide, our answer to that question might vary, but luckily there are many different snorkelling options around the Whitsundays.

-Check-in with us before you set sail so we can advise you on the best snorkelling locations for the conditions.
+Check-in with your briefer before you set sail for itinerary advice and the best snorkelling locations considering the conditions of your charter.

 In our opinion, Langford Island is the best place to snorkel in the Whitsundays.
 It offers some very pretty, very accessible coral reef, adjacent to the sand spit itself.
 You can enjoy snorkelling right off the beach, with the best areas to explore sitting in close to the island - the perfect location to snorkel or simply relax on the sand.